GT-ARC/opaca-python-sdk/README.md

 - `name`: The name of the environment variable.
 - `type`: The type of the environment variable.
 Use [JSON schema](https://json-schema.org/understanding-json-schema/reference/type) types.
 - `required`: Whether the environment variable is required or not.
 If `true`, the environment variable must be passed during the container deployment.
 Otherwise the container deployment will fail.
-- `confidential`: If `true`, the value of this environment variable will never be logged or exposed with any OPACA API calls.
+- `confidential`: If `true`, the value of this environment variable will never be logged or exposed within any OPACA API calls.
 - `defaultValue`: The default value of the environment variable.
 Set to `null` if the parameter is required.

 ## Additional Information